Co-Production for Health Service Staff

 What do we offer?

-It is important that the staff of health and community services are equipped with the necessary skills and knowledge to work in collaboration with consumers and community members if co-production is to work effectively.
+It is important that the staff of health and community services are equipped with the necessary skills and knowledge to work in collaboration with consumers.

 Health Issues Centre offers a three-hour workshop that will teach health service staff how to work with consumers in the initial stages of development of a project or program.
 The workshop will provide staff with tools and activity sheets to practice engaging consumers in this process.
 This will help staff return to their health services and be more informed when working with consumers.